SciTools/iris/docs/iris/src/userguide/subsetting_a_cube.rst

 Cube iteration
 ^^^^^^^^^^^^^^^
 It is not possible to directly iterate over an Iris cube.
-That is, you cannot call `cube.next()` as happens in for loops and other forms of iteration.
-Instead you can iterate over cube slices, as this section details.
+That is, you cannot use code such as ``for x in cube:``.
+However, you can iterate over cube slices, as this section details.

 A useful way of dealing with a Cube in its **entirety** is by iterating over its layers or slices.
 For example, to deal with a 3 dimensional cube (z,y,x) you could iterate over all 2 dimensional slices in y and x